acoupi/acoupi_birdnet/docs/tutorials/deployment.md

 After starting a deployment, it’s good practice to check the status of the program by running the `acoupi deployment status` command.
 This command provides a status report for system services, Celery workers, the program, and the overall deployment.

 !!!
-Example "CLI Command: viewing the status of *acoupi_batdetect2*"
+Example "CLI Command: viewing the status of *acoupi_birdnet*"

     ```bash
     acoupi deployment status